cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/API/authentication/authentication.md

 slug: /api/authentication
 sidebar_label: Authentication
 sidebar_position: 1
-description: Authentication - Get your API & Relay Address
+description: Authentication - get your API & relay address
 ---

 In order to interact with the CyberConnect API you're going to need a few things: